-Dominican College is a private, nonprofit school in a suburban setting in Orangeburg, New York.
-Dominican College was founded in 1952 and now enrolls around 1,724 students a year, including 1,311 undergrads.
-Dominican College provides housing for up to 648 students.
-Most students live in off campus housing, and 53% of students spend their weekends on campus .
+Dominican College is a private, nonprofit school in the suburban setting of Orangeburg, New York.
+Dominican College was founded in 1952 and the school now enrolls around 1,527 students a year, which includes 1,147 undergraduates.
+Dominican College provides housing for up to 640 students.
+The majority of students live on campus, and first year-students are required to live in campus housing.
+On the weekends, about 53% of students stay on-campus and participate in campus events and social life.

 There are no fraternities or sororities at Dominican College, so it might be a good choice if you're not interested in Greek life.